-U-M Occupational Health Services (OHS) provides services to Michigan Medicine and Ann Arbor campus faculty and staff for the prevention, treatment and rehabilitation of occupational illnesses and injuries.
+OHS provides services to Michigan Medicine, Ann Arbor, Flint, and Dearborn campus faculty and staff for COVID related illness.
+OHS continues to provide services to Michigan Medicine and Ann Arbor campus faculty and staff for the prevention, treatment and rehabilitation of occupational illnesses and injuries.

-Effective immediately, please contact OHS by phone for the following:
+Please contact OHS by phone for the following:

 - If you are sick and/or have questions related to COVID-19, please DO NOT visit OHS.
 Call OHS and select prompt 1.